 - Supplement 72 (“USD-AMERIBOR Term”, published May 6, 2021)

 - Supplement 73 (“USD-BSBY”, published May 6, 2021)

 Various administrators have published, or have indicated that they are considering publication of, new term benchmarks based on transactions referencing certain RFRs, including SONIA, TONA and SOFR.
-ISDA expects to publish Rate Options for these benchmarks to facilitate hedging of cash products that may reference them.
+ISDA has published Rate Options for term benchmarks based on SONIA, TONA and SOFR and expects to do the same for any additional term benchmarks based on RFRs.
+Market participants have requested these Rate Options to facilitate hedging of cash products that may reference the term benchmarks.
 These Rate Options have no effect on the RFR-based IBOR fallbacks that ISDA previously implemented for the relevant IBORs.

-The 2021 Definitions substantively incorporate the provisions of Supplements 71, 72, and 73 and will continue to be updated to align with the 2006 Definitions as additional Rate Options are added.
+The 2021 Definitions substantively incorporate the provisions of Supplements 71, 72, and 73 and will continue to be updated to align with the 2006 Definitions as additional Rate Options for credit sensitive benchmarks and RFR-based term benchmarks are added.